Review: Peak Design “Capture” Camera Clip

-Not long ago we started using the Peak Design “Slide” Camera Strap for days when we are using our cameras without a backpack camera bag.
+A while back we started using the Peak Design “Slide” Camera Strap for days when we are using our cameras without a backpack camera bag.
 Although we find the strap to be very functional we have found it is less than ideal when using a backpack.
 We spoke to the wonderful people at Peak Design and they recommended we try the Capture Camera Clip instead.
 Please note that we have the older version of this clip.
 The new version (V3) is now available.

-The really cool thing we like about the Capture Clip is for security while travelling.
-Once your camera is attached to the clip it would be extremely difficult for thieves to steal your camera.
+The really cool thing we like about the Capture Clip is for added security while travelling.
+Once your camera is attached to the clip it would be extremely difficult for someone to steal your camera.
 As an added feature the release button can also be turned 90 degrees so that it is locked and depressing the release button will not release the camera.
 A camera strap can be slashed and your camera stolen in moments however the Capture clip totally eliminates this scenario.

-Unlike other camera carrying solutions, Capture holds your camera completely rigid, making it ideal for more intense activities like hiking, biking, skiing, snowboarding, and climbing.
+Unlike other camera carrying solutions, the Capture Clip holds your camera completely rigid, making it ideal for more intense activities like hiking, biking, skiing, snowboarding, and climbing.
 Below is a short introductory video of the Capture Clip.
 It runs for 3min.

 These clips really need to be tested on your own setup before purchasing.
 Whereas it works OK on our Lowepro Mini Trekker camera bag it really does not work for us on our Lowepro Transit Backpack 350AW (we found it really tight and hard to attach to the bag).
 We have tried every position on this bag but none of them works for us when attached to the shoulder straps.